Paul Robbins is the content and innovation manager for Croner-i Tax.

 At Croner-i he has held various publishing posts whilst also managing the team of in-house tax writers and being lead technical editor on a number of core titles.
 He is now responsible for the quality and development of the Croner-i tax portfolio.

 Stephen specialises in the tax affairs of owner-managed businesses.
 Before joining Croner-i, Stephen was Head of the Technical Team at the Chartered Institute of Taxation (CIOT) and before that he worked in practice, for PwC, and in industry, for Northern Rock.
-He continues to be involved with the CIOT as chair of the CIOT's Working Together committee.
-Stephen combines his role as a tax writer at Croner-i with day-to-day tax work as a director of Applause Accountancy Services Ltd.

 As Lead Technical Writer Stephen helps lead the team of writers.